jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-20-preparation-k8s-ckad-exam-part3-configuration.markdown

 feedback: "https://github.com/jmcanterafonseca/jmcanterafonseca.github.io/issues/3"
 ---

-## Introduction
+## ▶️ Introduction

 This part summarizes Configuration and Volumes as key primitives of the CKAD Exam Curriculum.
-To learn more about the CKAD exam please read this [overview]({% post_url 2020-06-25-preparation-k8s-ckad-exam-overview %}).
+To learn more about the CKAD Exam please read this [overview]({% post_url 2020-06-25-preparation-k8s-ckad-exam-overview %}).

 {% include K8s/series.markdown %}